 Tree branch from BREC park fell on car; driver says City-Parish should be responsible for damages

-BATON ROUGE - A woman is stuck with a totaled car and no help from the City-Parish or her insurance company after a rotting branch fell on her vehicle while driving by a BREC park.
+BATON ROUGE - A woman is stuck with a totaled car and no help covering the damages after a rotting branch fell on her vehicle while driving by a BREC park.

 In late July, Avilenne Gil Hernandez was driving along Jefferson Highway next to BREC's Bayou Manchac park when a six-foot-long tree branch dropped from an oak tree above and smashed onto the hood of her car.